 How do I use the NCEMC Schedule QF tariff in the standard option?

-Eligible Qualifying Facilities are paid under the NCEMC Schedule QF tariff, which is governed by the accompanying Terms and Conditions.
+Eligible Qualifying Facilities are paid under the NCEMC Schedule QF tariff, which is governed by a set of Terms and Conditions.
 The Schedule QF tariff provides the rates and requirements that a generator must follow in order to sell power.
 Customers may choose to sell power at Variable Five Year Fixed Rate terms.
 Under a variable term, rates will update annually.
 If choosing the Five Year Fixed Rate option and the term of the PPA with NCEMC is greater than or equal to 10 years, NCEMC will recalculate and offer a fixed rate for the next five years of the PPA that is no lower than the expiring Five Year Fixed Rate.
 This recalculation will take place prior to the end of the first five years of the term.

 The actual payment to a customer depends on the amount of energy that is delivered to the electric grid, as measured by the billing meter.
 Each kilowatt-hour (kWh) of energy is eligible for both an energy and capacity payment, which are applied to the generator output depending on the month and time of day that the kWh is delivered.